 But seriously, there are a number of completely natural herbs and foods that can stop inflammation and pain.
 Better yet, they are consumed as food or spices or at least related to food.
 So let’s dive in, and look at 4 examples, though there are numerous others.

 A bright orange spice related to Ginger.
 Turmeric, like ginger is a root, and it can be ground up and dried, then stored and used as a powder.

 However, recent research shows that turmeric does not get absorbed so well, unless you take it with black pepper, or its extract.
 That’s why, if you scramble your eggs, you put both turmeric and black pepper in with them.

 Just about any common dish tastes great with the turmeric/black pepper combination.
 Not only does your food taste good, but it also helps with pain and inflammation.
 LIkewise, if you prefer, you can get supplements where the main ingredients of both are concentrated and made as bio-available as possible.

 Ginger is very common in Oriental foods, for example in dishes served along with garlic.
 In the West, we often also use it in powdered form, such as in gingerbread.

 Both Turmeric and Ginger are basic commodity items.
 By that, I mean that they are essentially unprocessed, and can be relatively inexpensive if bought generically.
 Here is an example of Turmeric and Ginger sold on Amazon.com

 and here is powdered ginger.
 I personally try to avoid buying the name brands like McCormick since you are paying brand name prices for a very basic commodity.
-Besides, McCormick is said to irradiate its spices.
-It preserves them with food irradiation.
-This is not natural and can produce chemicals which we humans are not meant to ingest.

 Here is an example of an organic spice product that I would recommend.